The week is ending the way it started – with lots of confusion about the policy that resulted in separating immigrant children from their parents.

 The military would have no responsibility for any of the activities, defense officials say.
 Officials compared it with being a “landlord” but not responsible for the management of the housing, security, food services or other activities.

-In the executive order, Trump makes an effort to have families’ cases decided faster in immigration courts.
+In the order, Trump also makes an effort to have families’ cases in immigration courts decided more rapidly.

-Until now, if a family had a potentially valid claim of asylum, it could wait months or years for an immigration court hearing, during which time they could live and work in the United States.
+Currently, if a family has a potentially valid claim of asylum, they could have an immigration court date months or years in the future, during which time they are allowed to live and work in the US.

-To expedite the process for deporting a family or granting its members legal status, Trump ordered the Justice Department to “prioritize” cases “involving detained families” – presumably allowing them to jump the immigration court line.
+In order to expedite the process for deporting the family or giving them legal status, Trump orders the Justice Department to “prioritize” cases “involving detained families” – presumably jumping them in line at immigration court and cutting down substantially the length of time before a judge hears their case.

 CORRECTION: This story has been updated to make clear that the executive order does not address the uniting of families.